Terror skink

 The terror skink (Phoboscincus bocourti), also called commonly Bocourt's terrific skink, Bocourt's eyelid skink and Bocourt's skink, is a species of lizard in the family Scincidae.
 The species is endemic to the Île des Pins (Isle of Pines), a small islet off the coast of New Caledonia.
 First described in 1876, the species was presumed to be extinct, but was rediscovered in 1993, and since then several individuals have been seen.
 Because of its small area of occupation and small population size, the International Union for Conservation of Nature has assessed its conservation status as being "critically endangered".

 Etymology

 The specific name, bocourti, is in honor of French zoologist Marie Firmin Bocourt.

 Distribution

-Phoboscincus bocourti is endemic to two islets ashore of the Île des Pins (Isle of Pines), an island off the coast of New Caledonia.
+Phoboscincus bocourti is endemic to two islets offshore of the Île des Pins (Isle of Pines), an island off the coast of New Caledonia.
 Its extant range is severely limited as the islets' surfaces combine to about 0.9 km2.
 However, it may be present on other islands in the locality.

 This rare species was considered extinct until being rediscovered in 1993, and in December 2003, a specimen was found by some specialists from the French Muséum national d'histoire naturelle (the animal was photographed and filmed before being released).
 Before, it was only known from a single specimen, collected on the same island by a man named Balanza.
 Additional individual specimens have been discovered in 2009, 2013 and 2018.